paulo101977/esp32_nesemu/README.rst

 GPIO Controller
 ---------------

 You can use this control option if you really love soldering.
-Before going this route I recommend you support your local thrift store (HELLO GOODWILL!) to see if you can't get a PSX controller for $5 or something.

 To enable GPIO control, define the CONFIG_HW_CONTROLLER_GPIO constant and undefine (comment out) CONFIG_HW_CONTROLLER_PSX.
 Make sure whatever pins you use are not assigned to other functions, such as DAC or internal flash!